-In a context where two or more rostered ministers have a call to one ministry, a co-terminus call specifically stipulates that when one call is ending, the other call will end as well.
+In some contexts where two or more rostered ministers have a call to one ministry, their calls may be co-terminus.
+A co-terminus call specifically stipulates that when one call is ending, the other call will end as well.
 For example, in the situation of a senior/associate pastor relationship, a co-terminus call would require that the associate hand in their resignation when the senior pastor steps down.
-With this agreement articulated at the beginning of a call, the leadership does not have to accept the resignation, but it allows for thoughtful reflection from the leadership about how best to staff in the most lifegiving way for the whole community.
+With this agreement articulated at the beginning of a call, the leadership does not have to accept the resignation, but it allows for thoughtful reflection from the leadership about how best to staff in the most life-giving way for the whole community.